Former Angolan president Jose Eduardo dos Santos dies at 79 - The Boston Globe

-The announcement said dos Santos, who ruled Angola for almost 40 years from 1979, was “a statesman of great historical scale who governed ... the Angolan nation through very difficult times.”
+The announcement said Mr. dos Santos was “a statesman of great historical scale who governed ... the Angolan nation through very difficult times.”

-Dos Santos had mostly lived in Barcelona since stepping down in 2017 and he reportedly had been undergoing treatment there for health problems.

-Angola’s current head of state, Joao Lourenco, announced five days of national mourning starting Friday, when the country’s flag will fly at half-staff and public events are canceled.

 Advertisement